MPY-01/Caesar-Polo-Esau/polo/1961/polo-04.md

 In this respect, it can even be said that small strikes are beneficial because they point to mistakes committed.
 Of course, big general strikes cannot be considered in the same way because they are not fought to rectify mistakes or to satisfy rightful grievances, but are directed against the regime itself.
 (33) FOR OFFICIAL USE ONLY

 Mao goes on to say that "persuasion" rather than reprisals or force should be used to dissuade workers from using the "method of small strikes."
 The same was to hold true for strikes by students.
-When Tientsin University students went on strike in late 1956 to protest the extension of university courses by a year, CCP activists are said to have talked to the students "for three days and three nights," resolving the dispute by conciliation, i.e. by agreeing to abolish the extension.
+When Tianjin University students went on strike in late 1956 to protest the extension of university courses by a year, CCP activists are said to have talked to the students "for three days and three nights," resolving the dispute by conciliation, i.e. by agreeing to abolish the extension.
 (34) As Mao is said to have put it, the proper conclusion for a dispute was either that those who raised the initial argument understood they were mistaken or that errors on the part of the authorities were exposed and corrected.
 (35) Mao's concern here is with "rectifying" bureaucracy among CCP cadres in order to prevent further strikes.

 It was, of course, the Polish press rather than the Soviet press which reported with approval this professed willingness of Mao to show a degree of tolerance for small strikes and resolve them by means of persuasion and conciliation.
 Moscow remained silent on the matter.
 Three of Mao's innovations--open acknowledgement that conflicts exist at times between leaders and the led in "socialist" countries, encouragement of criticism of the CCP by nonCommunists and the whole population, and toleration of "small" strikes and their resolution through conciliation--constituted an implicit rebuke of Soviet methods.
 Mao criticized Stalin for his "rule of terror and liquidation of thousands of Communists," and went on to make a more generalized statement of Soviet experience in a condescending manner: